ph1-xyz/Phazerville-Wiki/fullApplets/originalApps/Low-rents.md

 | CV  | Frequency/speed of generator 1                             | Rho or c parameter for generator 1                         | Frequency/speed of generator 2                             | Rho or c parameter for generator 2                                                     |
 | OUT | Mappable outputs from the two generators (see table below) | Mappable outputs from the two generators (see table below) | Mappable outputs from the two generators (see table below) | Mappable outputs from the two generators (see table below)                             |

+Note that the output voltage range of the O+C module is asymmetrical (about -3V to +6V) - because it was designed to process pitch CVs.
+Therefore the output of the _Low-rents_ app is not centred about 0V.

 ### Settings